jddurand/perlbuildwindows/README.md

 Currently only x86.

-* It proposes to install to C:\cl-perl-<VERSION>-<ARCH>bits - may I use another installation directory ?
+* It proposes to install to C:\cl-perl-VERSION-ARCHbits - may I use another installation directory ?

 I've done the best as I can to make it relocatable, using what perl is calling "sitecustomize.pl" (c.f. https://perldoc.perl.org/perlrun).
 This is experimental and sensible code, though it seems to work fine for me.